-Plants rooted in summer with the tips pinched out will promote a bushy plant with more flowers, producing nice plant specimens for winter use.
+Plants rooted in summer and tips pinched out will promote a bushy plant with more flowers.
+This makes a nice plant specimen for winter use indoors.

 If you take the plant inside that has been outdoors during the summer, check the plant over good for insects.

-To remove plant pests, wash with a gentle spray from a hose, making certain that the underside, as well as top of leaves, is washed with water.
+To remove plant pests, wash with a gentle spray from a hose.
+Make sure the undersides, and the top of leaves, are washed with water.
 Clean the outside and bottom of the pot.
 If insects are still visible, spray with a mild insecticide solution.

-Almost invariably the best side of a plant is that which is toward the light, and this is noticeably true of the shrimp plant.
-For best result’s in keeping a potted plant uniform in shape in a window, is by turning the pot 180 degrees about once a week.
+Almost invariably the best side of a plant is that which is toward the light.
+This is true of the shrimp plant as well.
+For best result’s in keeping a potted plant uniform in shape in a window, turn the pot 180 degrees once a week.